ArtHitParade

 2014 SOLD for $ 26.4M by RM Auctions

-The first of the three 275 GTB/C Speciale was sold for $ 26.4M by RM Auctions on August 16, 2014, lot 239.
+Keeping its matching number engine, it was sold for $ 26.4M by RM Auctions on August 16, 2014, lot 239.
 Please watch the video shared by the auction house.
+Repainted in red soon afterward, it passed at Mecum on January 13, 2024, lot S195.2.

 Battista Farina leaves in 1961 the management of his Carrozzeria Pininfarina company to his son Sergio and his son-in-law Renzo Carli.
 He officially takes in the same year the surname Pininfarina.